CenturyLinkCloud/PublicKB/README.md

 1. **Anything in the `master` branch is always deployable.** Create a [new branch](https://github.com/blog/1377-create-and-delete-branches) from `master`.
 Your branch name should be descriptive (e.g., `january-release-notes`, `anti-affinity-policy-faq`) so that others have an idea of what the branch is for.

 1. Once your branch has been created, make your changes (add, edit, delete) to your KB article in your favorite Markdown editor (we like [Atom](https://atom.io/)).

+1. Validate the markdown to HTML conversion in https://onramp.ctl.io/#!/markdownChecker

 1. Commit your change(s) locally to your fork/branch.